moodlehq/moodle-performance-comparison/README.md

 * Generate the test plan updating users passwords.
 You need to provide the shortname of the course that will be tested
     + *php admin/tool/generator/cli/maketestplan.php --size="THESIZEYOUWANT" --shortname="TARGETCOURSESHORTNAME" --bypasscheck --updateuserspassword*
 * Download the test plan and the test users.
 The URLs are provided by maketestsite.php in the previous step, before the performance info output begins.
-    + *wget http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/testplan_NNNNNNNNNNNN_NNNN.jmx -O testplan.jmx*
+    + *curl -o testplan.jmx http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/testplan_NNNNNNNNNNNN_NNNN.jmx*
-    + *wget http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/users_NNNNNNNNNNNN_NNNN.jmx -O testusers.csv*
+    + *curl -o testusers.csv http://webserver/url/provided/by/maketestsite.php/in/the/previous/step/users_NNNNNNNNNNNN_NNNN.jmx*
 * Backup dataroot and database (pg_dump or mysqldump), this backup will contain the updated passwords
 * Create moodle-performance-comparison/test_files.properties with the backups you just generated and the test plan data
     + *cd ../*